findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 Replace the retainer ring and reattach the three screws.
 Note that these do not need to be tight, but are there to secure the ring in place.

-## Check For The Correct Backfocus
+## Check For The Correct Back Focus
-Backfocus for a Hyperstar system is critical.
+Back focus for a Hyperstar system is critical.
 This means that the camera sensor must be a precise distance from the Hyperstar lens.
 Even a very small error of 0.2mm too far or too close is noticeable in your images.
 The following image is an example of the star pattern caused by a sensor that is too close to the Hyperstar lens.
 The back focus needs to be increased.

 ![Example of backfocus too close](Camera_sensor_too_close.png)

-This next image is an example of the star pattern caused by a sensor that is too far away from the Hyperstar lens.
+The next image is an example of the star pattern caused by a sensor that is too far away from the Hyperstar lens.
 The back focus needs to be decreased.
 (Thank you to Helmut Eichler and OPT for the images!)

 ![Example of backfocus too far](Camera_sensor_too_far.png)

-To ensure accurate backfocus, Starizona outfits the Hyperstar v4 or the Hyperstar v4 + (new) Modular Filter Drawer with the correct camera adapter at time of purchase.
+To ensure accurate back focus, Starizona outfits the Hyperstar v4 or the Hyperstar v4 + (new) Modular Filter Drawer with the correct camera adapter at the time of purchase.
 In other words, if you’ve screwed everything together correctly, and you Zero Out The Hyperstar, the backfocus should be correct.
 If you’re not entirely sure if you have the right adapter for your configuration, just email Starizona for confirmation.

 > [!TIP]
-> Zero Out The Hyperstar before you test for backfocus.
+> Zero Out The Hyperstar before you test for back focus.
 You will most likely still need to finely collimate the system using the Hyperstar's push/pull screws.

-If you need to increase the distance, either because the native distance needs adjustment – or because you’ve added a filter (which increases backfocus by 1/3 the thickness of the filter), you can buy M48 (T2) fine-adjustment spacers.
+You can buy M48 (T2) fine-adjustment spacers if you need to increase the distance.
+You might need to do this if the native distance needs adjustment (very unlikely) or because you’ve added a filter (which increases backfocus by 1/3 the thickness of the filter).
 Aluminum is a better material than the plastics available, and getting a set that includes a 0.3mm spacer is good.
 Very, very small adjustments make a big difference.

-## Perform Collimation
+## Free Yourself From The Fear Of Collimation
 Feeling dread?

 Take comfort in the idea that collimating Hyperstar is easier than you imagine.
 It is hard to mess it up beyond repair.
 Why?
 The housing of the Hyperstar unit is two optical parts held together by three pairs of push-pull screws.
 That’s it.